iRahulNRao/portfolio-site/README.md

-# This is my portfolio website, inspired by another programmer's minimal website design.
+# This is my portfolio website, inspired by a YouTube tutorial.
+I wanted to keep a minimal look to the website while still keeping it modern and responsive.